Foundational Architecture

 How the architecture of great operators became the blueprint for intelligent AI.

-The best AI agents and the best operators in business are built on the same architecture.
-Context accumulated through proximity.
-Patterns extracted through repetition.
-Judgment that fires before the reason arrives.
+The best operators and the best AI agents run on the same architecture: context accumulated through proximity, patterns extracted through repetition, and judgment that fires before the reasoning arrives.

 Chapter 01